zyedidia/SFML.jl/README.md

 For much larger examples (games) see these two examples: [Jumping Game] (https://github.com/zyedidia/julia-jump-game) and [Space Shooter] (https://github.com/zyedidia/SpaceShooter.jl) (this one is more complex).

+You can view a talk I gave about SFML.jl at JuliaCon 2015 [here](https://www.youtube.com/watch?v=UKfM7EopMe0&feature=youtu.be&a).
+All the demos that I used in that talk are available in the [JuliaCon-SFML repository](https://github.com/zyedidia/JuliaCon-SFML).

 #Installation
 You need to have Julia version 0.4, which you can get [here](http://julialang.org/downloads/) under `Nightly Builds`.
 Make sure that your version 0.4 is fairly recent.
 If building fails because `follow_symlinks` is not found, update your version of Julia 0.4.